openstreetmap/id-tagging-schema/SCHEMA.md

 An object defining the tags the feature needs before this field will be displayed.
 It may have this property:

-- `key`: The key for the required tag.
+- `key`: The key that must be present on the feature.

 And may optionally be combined with one of these properties, but not both: